-- 224. WIRELESS TELECOMMUNICATIONS FACILITY: A facility consisting of the equipment and structures involved in receiving telecommunications or radio signals from a mobile radio communications source and transmitting those signals to a central switching computer which connects the mobile unit with the land-based telephone lines.
+- 221. WAREHOUSING (ACCESSORY): The storage of a raw material, in-process or finished product and/or necessary equipment or material as an accessory use, in relation to the primary activity of a manufacturing establishment.
+(2/20/1997; Amended 6/15/2007) - 222.
+WHOLESALE BUSINESS: An establishment primarily engaged in selling and/or distributing merchandise to retailers; to industrial, commercial, institutional, or professional business users; to other wholesalers; or acting as agents or brokers and buying merchandise for, or selling merchandise to, such individuals or companies.
+(6/15/2007) - 223.
+WIRELESS TELECOMMUNICATIONS ANTENNA: The physical device through which electromagnetic, wireless telecommunications signals authorized by the Federal Communications Commission (FCC) are transmitted or received.
+(12/17/2004) - 224.
+WIRELESS TELECOMMUNICATIONS EQUIPMENT SHELTER: The structure in which the electronic receiving and relay equipment for a wireless telecommunications facility is housed.
 (12/17/2004) - 225.
+WIRELESS TELECOMMUNICATIONS FACILITY: A facility consisting of the equipment and structures involved in receiving telecommunications or radio signals from a mobile radio communications source and transmitting those signals to a central switching computer which connects the mobile unit with the land-based telephone lines.
+(12/17/2004) - 226.
 WIRELESS TELECOMMUNICATIONS TOWER: A structure intended to support equipment used to transmit and/or receive telecommunications signals including monopoles, guyed, and lattice construction steel structures.
-(12/17/2004) - 226.
+(12/17/2004) - 227.
 YARD: An open space at grade between a building and the adjoining lot lines, unoccupied and unobstructed by any portion of a structure from the ground upward, except as elsewhere specified in this Resolution.
 In measuring a yard for the purpose of determining the width of a side yard, the depth of a front yard or the depth of a rear yard, the minimum horizontal distance between the lot line and the building shall be used.
-(6/1959; Amended 6/15/2007) - 227.
+(6/1959; Amended 6/15/2007) - 228.
 YARD, FRONT: The area of a lot extending across the full width of a front lot line at the road right-of-way between the side lot lines, and from the front lot line to the front wall of the principal building.
-(5/20/2000) - 228.
-YARD, REAR: The area of a lot extending across the full width of the lot between the side lot lines, and extending between the rear lot line and the nearest line of the principal building.
 (5/20/2000) - 229.
+237.YARD, REAR: The area of a lot extending across the full width of the lot between the side lot lines, and extending between the rear lot line and the nearest line of the principal building.
+(5/20/2000) - 230.
 YARD, SIDE: The area of a lot between the side lot line and the nearest line of the principal building and extending from the front yard to the rear yard.
-(5/20/2000) - 230.
+(5/20/2000) - 231.
 ZONING PERMIT: A document issued by the Zoning Inspector authorizing the use of lots, structures, uses of land and structures, and the characteristics of the uses.
 See Section XI Zoning Permit.
 (1/25/1983)